lzy2022/S2022_EC530_Project2/README.md

         Log chat messages (sender_user_id, receiver_user_id, receiver_group_id)

 ## Functions of RESTful API & Request Formates
 The following parts contain formates and functions that can be called from the front-end side using http requests.
+Users need to import the following python modules:

+        import requests
+        import json

 ### 1. Login Request:
 Back-end RESTful API implimentation of the Login Request: